zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 [Msdiv 81] (#msdiv81) {#msdiv81 .ref .msdiv} (9 - 12)

 [APZ 81.1] (#apz81 .1) {#apz81 .1 .ref .apz} "By thinking by seeing the conscious
-Not to become equal” is the rejection of 'No'.
+Not to become equal" is the rejection of 'No'.
 Conducting consciousness Says to the four road.
 Dhamma, Pledge, Pledge Power, Dhamma CombodingWitness, Vidyawa, Vipassanawa, Same View, A From the pains, the race jara went to the end of the death, and came to the end to Persia